chreliot/article-template/README.md

 # article-template

 This is my template for new articles.
-The main template file is “article.tex.”
+The main template file is “**article.tex**.”
 It can be renamed.

 ## What's in the template's main .tex file